 For M&A to work — if you want to leverage a CAPABILITIES PREMIUM in M&A — the deal needs to: (1) enhance your company’s distinctive capabilities, (2) leverage your existing competitive advantages, (3) complement your internal innovation processes, and (4) take your brand assets, brand strategy, and customer/investor/employee brand perceptions into account.

-Want to increase M&A success and ensure that BRAND is part of M&A pre-merger deal making and post-merger integration?
+Want to increase M&A success and ensure that BRAND is part of M&A pre-deal making and post-deal integration?
 Here are four tips:

 - Dedicate Resources to Manage Brand Integration Planning